 All repositories have operational procedures for how decisions are made, budgets are allocated, and how day to day processes are carried out.
 Repository Protocols are generally established by repository leadership, with collaborative input from staff.
 New or adapted requirements (e.g., complying with FAIR or CARE principles) will require new operational protocols or checklists.
 An effective repository develops their protocols with their key user groups in mind.
 Repository policies and workflows should take into account Indigenous community knowledge and concerns.
 Recognizing the rights and interests of these communities and incorporating their input into the policies and protocols surrounding the repository promotes improved engagement and decision-making.
 Positive relationships with the Indigenous communities they serve will increase trust and reduce harm, allowing all parties to understand the implications of decisions.
 By placing Indigenous community members in a position to influence institutional policies and workflows, a repository can promote improved Indigenous governance, ethics and equity in their collections.

 Generally, technology is concerned with the creation and maintenance of software.
 Technical staff often have expertise in only their software field, without explicit scientific or data expertise.
 Importantly, technical features are how most people interact with the repository (e.g., through its website), and how policies are implemented (e.g, a decision to require logins).
-A repository must consider their entire potential range of stakeholders when implementing technical features, including infrastructure to establish appropriate provenance, rights, and access restrictions.
+A repository must consider their potential range of stakeholders when implementing technical features, including infrastructure to establish appropriate provenance, rights, and access restrictions.
 Linkages between related outputs, agreements, and other significant content promote usability, benefits, and protections to the communities served.
 Repositories should engage with Indigenous communities to establish mechanisms to protect private information.
 In order to appropriately implement these technical features, repositories must understand which users require access to specific content and the appropriate circumstances to transfer these usage and access rights.

 Table 1: Repository activities identified for ESIP that involve Indigenous data and people